barbaramootian/Github-Search/README.md

-# Angular Github Search
+# Github Search
-## By David Rono
+## By Barbara Reson Mootian
 ## Project Description

-Angular Github Search is an appplication that helps users to navigate through to their github account and access all their details from the browser.They can also search for any user as long as they have their github username.
-All individual's repositories are also displayed and links are provided on each repository names and one can click on them and one will be  redirected to the exact project on the github.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.
+A user can display GitHub information such as username,profile and list of repositories

 # Setup Instructions

-  Use the command * git clone https://github.com/DavidKibetRono/Github-Search  to clone this project on your own machine.
+  Use the command * git clone https://github.com/barbaramootian/Github-Search  to clone this project on your own machine.
 On your browser navigate to localhost:4200 to run the application.

 # Technology used